Chadwick’s Upper School students consistently earn the highest AP and SAT averages in the South Bay.

 Why should students immerse themselves in the STEM subjects?
 The easy answer is that STEM skills are needed in fields as diverse as business and marine biology, and these skills open the doors to many of the world’s premier employers.

 In the Upper School, the STEM program expands in both academic content and connectivity across curricula and communities.
 Chadwick science students take an integrated approach to high-school physics, chemistry and biology, covering all three curricula by the end of 10th grade.

 Students are empowered to make cross-curricular connections, while core content paves the way for AP and interdisciplinary courses in grades eleven and twelve.
-Those courses are listed below, including online "MSON" opportunities beyond the traditional classroom.
+Those courses are listed below, including online "MSON" or "GOA" opportunities beyond the traditional classroom.

 Most Chadwick math students complete Calculus by the end of senior year, building a strong foundation for STEM majors in college and beyond.
 Alternative paths are available for students who prefer a more or less advanced approach, including AP Calculus AB, AP Calculus BC and post-AP Multivariable Calculus.

 With the guidance of our Innovation and Design Department Chair and STEM faculty members, selected students gain invaluable real-world experience through mentor-mentee relationships and internships at renowned institutions, including LIGO at Caltech, Space Radiation Lab at Caltech, USC ISI, Cabrillo Marine Aquarium and USC's Keck School of Medicine.

 Our math program emphasizes problem-solving based on both procedural fluency and conceptual understanding.
 Students learn to think independently and solve problems without following a recipe.

 |STEM AP COURSES:|